julsc256/STEM-Student-Classification/README.md

     - Cleaning the text data and creating new features from existing dataset.
 6. Processing Data 3 (NLP)
     - NLP techniques
+7. Processing Data 4 (Clustering)
+    - An expoloration into clustering.
+Taking out the 'target' column and seeing what happens as an unsupervised learning problems.
-7. Exploring Data
+8. Exploring Data
     - Using the data to find relationships between the dataset.
         - Looking into the target, gender, and comments.
-8. Modeling
+9. Modeling
     - All the prediction models using pipelines, PCA, and GridSearchCV

 ## Model Comparions